 For the past 18 months, insurance companies have been holding their collective breath to see if an appellate court would affirm or reverse an Ohio district court decision concluding that thousands of current and former agents for American Family Insurance Company were employees and not independent contractors under ERISA, the federal law governing pensions and other employee benefits.
 Historically, agents have been treated by most insurance companies as independent contractors and have not been covered under employee pension and welfare benefit plans.
 The plaintiffs’ lawyers had estimated that if the district court’s decision was upheld on appeal, the company’s liability would exceed a billion dollars.

-Insurance companies are now breathing easier because earlier today the U.S. Court of Appeals for the Sixth Circuit, based in Cincinnati, Ohio, reversed the district court and held that insurance agents serving American Family policyholders were properly classified as independent contractors under ERISA and are not eligible for pension and other employee benefits.
+Insurance companies are now breathing easier because yesterday the U.S. Court of Appeals for the Sixth Circuit, based in Cincinnati, Ohio, reversed the district court and held that insurance agents serving American Family policyholders were properly classified as independent contractors under ERISA and are not eligible for pension and other employee benefits.

 In many ways, this is a monumental independent contractor misclassification decision, allowing the industry, at least for the moment, to be confident that their business models had not been up-ended by the federal courts.